Moore-NicholasK/Crowdfunding_ETL/README.md

 Project 2 for Data Viz Class by Judith Cuellar And Nicholas Moore.

 ##
 We worked primarily individually in separate wip (work in progress) files, then sanity checked together.
-The each of us finalized the code for 2 sections of the project and contributed to a single named "ETL_Mini_Project_Nmoore_Jcuellar.ipynb".
+Then each of us finalized the code for 2 sections of the project and contributed to a single named "ETL_Mini_Project_Nmoore_Jcuellar.ipynb".

 Our resulting 4 .csv files can be found in the Resources directory under the names:
 * campaign.csv